VoidVampire/learning-react/02. steps/README.md

 # Learning React

 ### 02. steps

 Hey there!
-I have learned about states and events through the Steps component.
+I have learned about states, events and children prop through the Steps component.